-Meld the expansive volume of a building measuring more than four hundred square meters into woodland surroundings of towering pines... without disturbing the harmony of nature.
+Meld the expansive volume of a building measuring more than four hundred square metres into woodland surroundings of towering pines... without disturbing the harmony of nature.
 Is that even doable?
-The answer to that question is Circle Wood House, a home designed by Mobius Architekci and featuring state-of-the-art aluminum joinery by ALUPROF.
+The answer to that question is Circle Wood House, a home designed by Mobius Architekci and featuring state-of-the-art aluminium joinery by ALUPROF SA.

 The house is located in east-central Poland, not far north-west of Warsaw, where it stands within the Kampinos National Park, merging so well with its surroundings that it looks like a work of nature.
 The word which comes to mind of its own accord is... perfection.

 Every single element, from the shape of the home to the joinery, was the subject of precise planning with a view to uniting functionality and exceptional visual qualities.
 The starting point for the design was defining the volume in terms of its appearance, since this would be the prelude to creating the connection between the forest and the building.
 Architect Przemek Olczyk from Mobius Architekci’s Warsaw office offered a glimpse of the process: